carpentries/carpentrycon/README.md

 **5. Content development**

   - Ana Costa Conrado
+  - Marco Chiapello
-  - Sher!
+  - Sher! (will approve final content as a liaison)

-Other members of this team are Marco Chiapello, Silvia Di Giorgio, Aleks Nenadic and Anne Fouilloux.
+Other members of this team are Silvia Di Giorgio, Aleks Nenadic and Anne Fouilloux.

 **6. Accessibility**